Cleft Sentences

 It-cleft Sentences

 The most common type of cleft sentence is it-cleft sentence.
 The information that comes in the 'it-clause' is the focus of the sentence.
-The clause that follows the it-clause contains information that is already understood.
-An it-cleft sentence is followed by a verb phrase.
+A relative clause follows the it-clause and contains information that is already known.
 For example:

 Jane's car got stolen last night. →